TrueBlocks/trueblocks-core/docs/content/tutorials/step2.md

 ### Getting rate limited

-How about a block with a lot of transacitons?
+How about a block with a lot of transactions?
 Try this:

 ```bash
 chifra blocks 4100000 --uniq --cache --cache_txs --cache_traces